SU-HSDO/suhumsci/lando/README.md

 - `lando drush cr` - clear cache
 - `lando drush config-export` - export your local database settings
 - `lando drush config-import` - import new database settings to your local.

+Utilizing these commands with specific sites in your multisite setup looks like this: `lando drush @[]my-multisite] cr`.

+## Troubleshooting
+### Importing Configuration
+- If you run into issues importing new config files try running the command with the partial flag: `lando drush config-import --partial`.
+- If the partial flag doesn't work, you may be missing a dependency.
+Re-sync your whole database, then run `lando composer install`.
+- If you find yourself in a position where starting fresh is your best plan of action, `lando destroy` will completely clear your running lando instances for a clean start.

 ## Other useful links
 - [Lando Drupal 8 docs](https://docs.lando.dev/config/drupal8.html)